gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 Wait up to 1 minute for a Batch Job to start.
 What you will see:
 ![TEST](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor/blob/main/src/main/resources/docs/threads_not_stuck.png)

+A description of each box on this screen:

 > Environment Mode

 I created a request process simulator in the fake package that defines the period and amount of requests received on the endpoint process request.